ŇDonŐt You Think He Knows That?Ó

 Where he did make a mistake was in a scene where he

-has Rifkind visit the home of his former partner Kevin Sullivan (Don Billett),
+has Rifkind visit the home of Sullivan (Don Billett),

 way is he going to take

-bash his fucking head in; at the very least heŐd scream at Joe and kick him out
+bash his fucking head in; at the very least heÕd scream at Joe Š which is indeed what his son Mike (Michael Radrock), also a cop, does.

 The tragedy is real.
 The